Choose the perfect holiday letting

 Rent a holiday home, apartment or cottage in Montenegro from just £18 per night

 Best holiday homes with a patio or terrace

 Popular holiday rental amenities in Montenegro

 Filters are available to help you find the perfect holiday rental in Montenegro.
 Our data shows that internet and TVs turn out to be the most commonly offered amenities in Montenegro.
-Plan your holidays in advance if you want to sweat it out in a sauna or you want a letting with a fireplace.
-There are only 573 listed properties including saunas and 2,213 rentals providing fireplaces.
+Plan your holidays in advance if you enjoy soaking in the hot tub or you want a letting with a fireplace.
+There are only 828 listed properties including hot tubs and 917 rentals providing fireplaces.

 Price and Availability Index for Montenegro

 Holiday Letting Price Information in Montenegro

 This graph displays the average prices for the next twelve months in Montenegro.
 The most expensive prices are in July (02/07 - 09/07).
 Prices reach an average of £58 per night.
 The cheapest week is in January (14/01 - 21/01).
 Prices fall to an average of £42 per night.

 Have a look at the above graph to see the availability of holiday rentals in Montenegro.
 It is in January that you will find the week with the fewest available holiday lettings (14/01 - 21/01).
 In contrast, only 14% of the holiday homes are booked during a week in June (25/06 - 02/07).